ubccr/coldfront/docs/pages/deploy.md

     generated.
 You can create a good secret key using the following command:
     ```
     $ python3 -c "import secrets; print(secrets.token_urlsafe())"
     ```

+Choose a database backend.
+ColdFront supports MariaDB/MySQL, PostgreSQL, or SQLite.
+Install your preferred database and set the connection details using the `DB_URL` variable above.

+!!! note "Note: Install python database drivers"
+    Be sure to install the database drivers associated with your db.
+For example:
+    ```
+    $ source /srv/coldfront/venv/bin/activate
+    $ pip install mysqlclient
+    $ pip install psycopg2
+    ```

 ## Intializing the ColdFront database